ansys/scade-guitools/doc/source/index.rst

 Ansys SCADE GUI Tools
 =====================

+Refer to *Customization-Related Python Commands* in section 5 of the *SCADE Python API Guide* in the SCADE Suite documentation for a complete reference on SCADE Python Extensions.

 .. grid:: 1 2 3 3
    :gutter: 1 2 3 3
    :padding: 1 2 3 3